-All international students must have both basic and extended health insurance for the entire time they are studying at Capilano University.
+As an international student, you must have both basic and extended health insurance for the entire period of study in Canada.

 Basic health insurance

 As an international student, you must sign up for the Medical Services Plan (MSP) if you’ll be living in British Columbia for more than six months.

 At $75/month, MSP covers the cost of medically-necessary insured doctor services.